What is the Difference Between Premises Liability and Negligence?

 - Accidents that occur at daycares and child care centers

 The examples listed above are only a few of the many different types of premises liability cases.
 If you have been injured in a premises liability case, you may be entitled to compensation.
-We recommend discussing your case with an attorney as soon as possible so you can protect your legal right to compensation.
+We recommend discussing your case with a Portland premises liability attorney as soon as possible so you can protect your legal right to compensation.

 What is a Premises Liability Attorney?